Scottish-Tech-Army/Volunteer-app/README.md

 9. In `/app/src/Config/index.ts` set `STA_BASE_URL` to point to **the IP address** for the external URL for the API endpoint on AWS, see [known issues](#known-issues) above -- not to your localhost or its IP address.

+10. Go to the `/app/ios` directory in a terminal window and run the command `fastlane beta`.
+You'll be prompted to login (maybe several times) with your App Store Connect login.
+    > The process can take a while (sometimes 30 minutes or more)!
+If it fails, try [the troubleshooting tips here](https://thecodingmachine.github.io/react-native-boilerplate/docs/BetaBuild/#troubleshooting), or ask for help on the team Slack channel if you can't figure it out.

+11. If you have access, check in the [App Store Connect](https://appstoreconnect.apple.com/apps) that the new version of the app has successfully been uploaded and processed (STA Volunteer app > TestFlight) -- you should see the new build number below the latest version.

+12. If you are part of the iOS beta test group, you should get a notification on your phone from TestFlight that a new version is available to test.
+Download the updated version of the app to your iPhone ([see download instructions](#download-the-app) near the top of this README).

 [More instructions to be added]